static-frame/static-frame/doc/source/new.rst

 0.5.0-dev
 -----------

+Introduced the ``Bus``, a ``Series``-like container of mulitple ``Frame``, supporting lazily reading from and writing to XLSX, SQLite, and HDF5 data stores, as well as zipped pickles and delimited files.

 Added ``interface`` attribute to all containers, providing a hierarchical presentation of all interfaces.

 Added ``display_tall()`` and ``display_wide()`` convenience methods to all containers.